Identify and report electric ants

 Reporting electric ants

-Community participation is vital to the successful control of electric ants.
-Although they are not easy to identify because of their small size, search your yard, business premises and community spaces and report any suspect ants.
+Although they are not easy to identify because of their small size, search your yard, business premises and community spaces and report any suspected electric ants.
+We encourage you to do this on a regular basis, as well as booking a free annual yard check.

 If you have reported before and had a negative result, don't hesitate to contact us again as electric ants are easily transportable and may have been brought to your property, or an adjoining property, since we last visited.